Cutting car finance costs

 Make sure you’re not being charged for unnecessary insurance

-Check your finance agreement to see whether payment protection insurance has been added.
+Check your finance agreement to see whether payment protection insurance (PPI) has been added.
 This insurance is to help you meet repayments if you’re ill or injured, and often if you’re made redundant too.

-However, many people have been mis-sold payment protection insurance or don’t realise that a finance company has added in an agreement they’ve taken out.
+However, many people have been mis-sold payment protection insurance or don’t realise a finance company has added in an agreement they’ve taken out.

 If you think you’ve been mis-sold payment protection insurance, find out How to reclaim mis-sold payment protection insurance.